aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 \frac{dP}{dt} = - \frac{c_D A}{V} \left( \frac{\partial P}{\partial \rho} \right)_S G
 $$

-For the isothermal case the vessel is being de-pressured along an isothermal path (not an isentropic path) and so we substitute the appropriate partial derivative<a href="#fn-6" class="sidenote-number"></a><span class="sidenote" id="fn-6">[Botros, Jungowski, and Weiss](#botros-1989), "Models and Methods of Simulating Gas Pipeline Blowdown."</span>
+For the isothermal case the vessel is being depressured along an isothermal path (not an isentropic path) and so we substitute the appropriate partial derivative<a href="#fn-6" class="sidenote-number"></a><span class="sidenote" id="fn-6">[Botros, Jungowski, and Weiss](#botros-1989), "Models and Methods of Simulating Gas Pipeline Blowdown."</span>

 $$
 \frac{dP}{dt} = - \frac{c_D A}{V} \left( \frac{\partial P}{\partial \rho} \right)_T G